 The meniscus is a specialized structure situated between the femur (thigh bone) and tibia (shin bone) that distributes force across the knee joint.
-The meniscus has its own blood supply, but only the outer third receives the greatest blood supply.
+The meniscus acts as a cushion between the two bones and reduces force and stress on the cartilage of the knee joint.
+The meniscus has its own blood supply, but only the outer third receives ample blood supply.
 The middle third receives some blood supply, but it is minimal, and the inner third receives no blood supply, relying on absorption of nutrients from joint fluid.
-The meniscus blood supply is important as it allows a torn meniscus to heal, therefore only tears in the outer part of the meniscus are amenable to repair.
-Tears occurring in the inner portion of the meniscus cannot heal and are therefore excised.
+The meniscus blood supply is important as it allows a torn meniscus to heal; therefore, only tears in the outer part of the meniscus are amenable to repair.
+Tears occurring in the inner portion of the meniscus cannot heal and are therefore excised or trimmed out (meniscectomy).
 Tears occurring in the outer portion of the meniscus can heal and are therefore amenable to repair.

 The meniscus can be repaired using different techniques, all of which use sutures to reattach the torn portion to the intact portion.
 An all-inside technique uses specialized sutures that are inserted through the torn portion into the intact healthy portion and grasp the tissue just behind the meniscus.
 The suture is then cinched down tightly.
 After surgery, intensive and dedicated physical therapy according to specified protocols is essential to obtain a good result and to allow return to full activity.